IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 To upload new files to a dataset, click the "Edit" button at the top of the dataset page and from the dropdown list select "Files (Upload)" or click the "Upload Files" button above the files table in the Files tab.
 From either option you will be brought to the Upload Files page for that dataset.

-Once you have uploaded files, you will be able to edit the file metadata, restrict access to the file and/or add tags.
+Once you have uploaded files, you will be able to edit file metadata, restrict access to files, and/or add tags.
 Click "Save Changes" to complete the upload.
-If you uploaded a file by mistake, you can delete them before saving by clicking the checkbox to select the file, and then clicking the "Delete" button above the files table.
+If you uploaded a file by mistake, you can delete it before saving by clicking the checkbox to select the file, and then clicking the "Delete" button above the Files Table.

 File upload limit size varies based on Dataverse installation.
 The file upload size limit can be found in the text above where files are uploaded in the application.
 If you have further questions, contact support for that installation by clicking on the Support link at the top of the application.

 The file types listed below are supported by additional functionality, which can include downloading in different formats, subsets, file-level metadata preservation, file-level data citation; and exploration through data visualization and analysis.

 Tabular Data Files
 ------------------

 Files in certain formats - Stata, SPSS, R, Excel(xlsx) and CSV - may be ingested as tabular data (see "Tabular Data Ingest" section for details).
 Tabular data files can be further explored and manipulated with `TwoRavens <../user/data-exploration/tworavens.html>`_ - a statistical data exploration application integrated with Dataverse.
 It allows the user to run statistical models, view summary statistics, download subsets of variable vectors and more.
 To start, click on the "Explore" button, found next to each relevant tabular file (the application will be opened in a new window).
 To download subsets of variables click on the "Download" button found next to a relevant tabular file and select "Data Subset" in the dropdown menu.
 You will then be able to create your subset using the interface opened in a new window (this functionality is also provided by the `TwoRavens <../user/data-exploration/tworavens.html>`_ project).
 See the `TwoRavens documentation section <../user/data-exploration/tworavens.html>`_ for more information.

-For example, for the ingest functionality for tabular files in the Harvard Dataverse, a file can only be up to 2GB in size.
+For example, for the ingest functionality for tabular files in Harvard Dataverse, a file can only be up to 2GB in size.
 To use the ingest functionality for RData files, a file can only be up to 1MB in size.
 However, to upload a RData file without using ingest, a file can be up to 2GB in size.

 Additional download options available for tabular data (found in the same drop-down menu under the "Download" button):